Twitter Cold DM Templates That Actually Get Replies (2026)

 Great qualification questions:

-These yes/no questions require minimal effort to answer, which increases response rates.
+These yes or no questions require minimal effort to answer, which increases response rates.
 But more importantly, the answer tells you immediately whether to invest more time in this prospect.
 A "yes" means they're qualified and interested.
 A "no" or "not right now" saves you from wasting time on someone who was never going to convert.

 The key principles: